Eternityy/Steemit_upvote-comment_bot/README.md

-Krqna_bot : Auto comment / upvote when CERTAIN CONDITIONS SATISFIED.
+Krqna_bot : Auto comment / upvote only when CERTAIN CONDITIONS SATISFIED.

 Used in steemit.com!